simonvomeyser/simple-web-dev/resources/markdown/your-tool-is-not-the-problem-your-worklfow-is.md

 Chaos ensues, nobody is happy, and we are all blaming the new tool for different reasons.

-I hate to bring to you a hard lesson I learned over time:
+I big lesson I learned over time is:

-> Your tools are not the problem, your workflow is.
+> Your tool is not the problem, your workflow is.

-A good team will be able to work with Excel sheets printed out, scanned and then sent via fax.
-An ineffective team will find a way to cause chaos in almost every tool.

-The key is to understand that tools like Trello, Meistertask, Jira, Asana (and hundreds more) are a means to an end.
-They **help** to facilitate your internal communication and to **find** your most effective workflow.
+The key is to understand that tools like Trello, Meistertask, Jira, Asana (and hundreds more) are interchangeable means to an end.
+They should **help** to **find** your most effective way to work.
 They are NOT your workflow, they are a mirror of it.

 ![Yoda repeating the phrase above while being all concentrated and stuff](https://res.cloudinary.com/simonvomeyser/image/upload/v1664904878/your-worklow/yoda.png)